minimal1st/feed_reader_testing/README.md

 Unfortunately, they decided to move on to start their own company and we're now left with an application with an incomplete test suite.
 That's where I come in.

+## Run the application

-## To run the application, simply open 'index.html' in your favorite browser.
+To run the application, simply open 'index.html' in your favorite browser.

 ### Why this Project?